thoth-tech/doubtfire-astro/src/content/docs/frontend/tutor-times/tutor-time-dashboard.md

 ## Notes
 This documentation describes the Tutor Time Dashboard implemented in the frontend (`doubtfire-web`).
-It introduces a new view accessible at `/tutor-times` and was developed as a frontend-only feature using mock data for demonstration.
+It introduces a new view accessible at `/tutor-times` and was developed as a frontend-only feature, using mock data for demonstration purposes.
+To complete this feature and integrate it fully into the project, a backend data service must be implemented and the frontend updated accordingly to connect with the live data source.